Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: Main Results

-This section presents structural results on the optimal policy.
+We now present structural results on the optimal policy.
 As will become apparent, the introduction of channel renewal makes our problem challenging and disrupts some of the convenient properties that would hold in the absence of renewal.

-We first show the monotonicity of the value function.
+We first show the monotonicity of the value function $V$.